 How to Grow Honeyberries

-Space plants 4 to 6 feet apart in a sunny location and plant them at the depth they were originally planted or deeper in amended garden beds.
+Space plants 4 to 6 feet (1.5 to 2 m.) apart in a sunny location and plant them at the depth they were originally planted or deeper in amended garden beds.
 Ensure that an unrelated variety of honeyberry is nearby for cross pollination.

 Water regularly the first year but allow the top surface of the soil to dry out in between irrigation periods.
-Mulch 2 to 4 inches deep around the plant’s root zone with leaf litter, grass clippings or any other organic mulch.
+Mulch 2 to 4 inches (5 to 10 cm.) deep around the plant’s root zone with leaf litter, grass clippings or any other organic mulch.
 This will also help keep competitive weeds away too.

 Apply compost or manure in spring to add nutrients.
 Fertilize according to a soil test.